BAATN Autumn Seminars

 Wed, 07th November 2018 – Stories of Healing and Reconciliation using the Systemic Constellations Method – Sonya Welch-Moring and Tanja Meyburgh

 Thur, 22nd November 2018 – The Philosophy of Alienation: Working Radically and Relationally – Karen Minikin

-Mon, 26th November 2018 – Survival or therapy?
+Mon, 26th November 2018 (This event unfortunately has been cancelled) – Survival or therapy?
 Sexual and Gender based violence in conflict and post conflict regions – Gurcharan Virdee

 Venue: The Psychosynthesis Trust, 92-94 Tooley Street, London Bridge, London SE1 2TH

 Times: 6:30 – Doors open (tea coffee and networking) 7:15 – Presentation by main speaker 8:00 – Break 8:15 – Discussion and questions 9:00 – Drinks and networking

 Who should attend these seminars?
 Psychotherapists, Counsellors, Psychologists, holistic therapists, psychologists, psychiatrists and individuals involved in the mental health field or caring professions.
 Also anyone who is interested in self-exploration to help them with work and personal relationships.